Sales Onboarding: The 30-60-90 Day Plan for B2B Reps [2026]

 - Daily debriefs — For the first week of live prospecting, the manager should do a 15-minute daily debrief.
 What happened?
 What went well?
 What was difficult?
 What do we need to adjust?

-The rep will not be great at this yet.
-That is expected and completely fine.
+The rep will not be great yet.
+That is expected.
 The point is not perfection — it is practice with feedback.
-Every call they make, every email they send, every objection they face is a learning opportunity.
-The manager's job is to ensure those opportunities are captured and discussed.
+Every call, every email, every objection is a learning opportunity.
+The manager's job is to ensure those are captured and discussed.

 Week 6: First Meetings